The-HandyDandyman/godot-doom-esque-visuals/README.md

 Built off I think the same shader this uses https://www.youtube.com/watch?v=CLqMcgDi--Y ]

 [ Rest of the graphical assets are created from stock images pulled from OpenGameArt and Wikimedia Commons ]

+[ Color palette is directly pulled from the PLAYPAL found in Sonic Robo Blast 2 and Dr. Robotnik's Ring Racers. ]